Rahul6424/data-table-vue/README.md

 # data-table-vue

-> This materialize vue data table provides you freedom of customizing anything and everything of your choice.<br>
+> - This materialize vue data table provides you freedom of customizing anything and everything of your choice.
-> This data table for vue js is made of plain html5 and plain css without any dependency and gives you flexibility to configure with very minimal yet powerful options
+> - This data table for vue js is made of plain html5 and plain css without any dependency and gives you flexibility to configure with very minimal yet powerful options

 ---